BREAKING: Charges Against Abel Cedeno Reduced to Manslaughter

 BY ANDY HUMM | Abel Cedeno, 18, the bullied gay Bronx student who said he killed classmate Matthew McCree September 27 after McCree attacked him in front of their class, testified in his own defense on Tuesday morning before a Bronx grand jury, and the second-degree murder charge sought by the Bronx district attorney was reduced by that grand jury to manslaughter.

 Bail in the case was set at $500,000 and while Cedeno’s attorney Christopher R. Lynn called that outrageous for a class B felony, Lynn’s co-counsel, Robert J. Feldman, said they would try to raise it and that the reduced charge was “a huge victory.
-It opens the way a plea deal,” though any plea would be up to Cedeno himself.
+It opens the way for a plea deal,” though any plea would be up to Cedeno himself.

-Earlier in the day, family and supporters of Cedeno and those of McCree, who died in their confrontation at the Urban Assembly School for Wildlife Conservation rallied outside the Bronx County Hall of Justice.
+Earlier in the day, family and supporters of Cedeno and those of McCree, who died in their confrontation at the Urban Assembly School for Wildlife Conservation, rallied outside the Bronx County Hall of Justice.
 Cedeno has said he acted in self-defense, using a knife to ward off a beating from two classmates he feared — leaving McCree dead and Ariane Laboy injured.

 As grand jury convenes, dueling rallies for Abel Cedeno and Matthew McCree at Bronx courthouse in school stabbing case